enatsek/Debian-Ubuntu/ansible.md

 </summary>

 ---
-Playbooks are files in YAML format.
-They contain commands to run by  Ansible.

-Our playbook will install apache, and prepare a sample homepage  containing the host name
+Playbooks are YAML files that define automation tasks.
+This playbook will install Apache and deploy a customized homepage.

-### 5.1.
-Create directories
+Create the directory structure:

 ```
 sudo su ansible
 mkdir /home/ansible/ansible/playbooks/apache